x3art/maydef/README.md

 ## How? ##

 Assign hotkey for "Mayhem defense".
 Push hotkey.
-Click on "Defense dock", click on pretty much any station, but I'd recommend an MLCC dock (I might fix things in the future so that you can only use MLCC docks for this).
+Click on "START".
 That's it.
-Now your MLCC ships will fly out to shoot baddies in your sectors.
+Now your MLCC ships that are set to intercept will fly out to shoot baddies in your sectors.

 ## UI ##

-On top of every menu there is the name of the station where the script is running.
-If new defense missions are blocked it will be indicated after the name.
-Below is a line for blocking all new defense missions and making all defense ships retreat.
+On top of every menu there is line that you can click for blocking all new defense missions and making all defense ships retreat.
 You might want to use that before taking command of MLCC ships yourself (although we will not try to use ships that aren't currently docked).

 The first menu is "Sectors".
 This contains a list of the sectors we care about (sectors where you own stations), current threat value of